-Member schools found in violation of the above rules will be subject to disciplinary review by the CIAC Baseball Committee and possible action by the CIAC Board of Control.
+Member schools found in violation of the above rules will be subject to disciplinary review for possible sanctions by the CIAC Board of Control.

 BASEBALL PITCHING LIMITATION RULE

 The pitcher may not pitch more than ten (10) innings in any three (3) consecutive calendar days.
 To determine the eligible number of innings that a pitcher may pitch on game day, total the number of innings pitched during the two previous calendar days and subtract from ten (10).
 Ten innings are equal to thirty outs.